 - i.
-The carrying amount of cash and cash equivalents, trade receivables (including related parties), other receivables, short-term borrowings, trade payables (including related parties), other payables approximate their fair value due to their short maturities. - ii.
-For financial assets and liabilities traded in an active market with standard terms and conditions, their fair value is determined based on market quotation price (including listed equity securities and bonds) at the reporting date. - iii.
-The fair value of the equity instruments of transactions with no active market (including the publicly traded stocks with no active market and the non-publicly traded stocks) was estimated by the market approach.
+The carrying amount of cash and cash equivalents, trade receivables (including related parties), other receivables, short-term borrowings, trade payables (including related parties), other payables approximate their faire value due to their short maturities. - ii.
+For financial assets and liabilities traded in an active market with standard terms and conditions, their fair value is determined based on market quotation price (including listed equity securities and bonds) at the reporting date. - market (including the publicly traded stocks with no active market (including the publicly traded stocks with no active market and the non-publicly traded stocks) was estimated by the market approach.
 The fair value was measured based on parameters such as recent financing activities, valuation of similar companies, individual company's development, market conditions and other economic indicators. - iv.
 The fair value of derivative financial instrument is based on market quotations.
 For unquoted derivatives that are not options, the fair value is determined based on discounted cash flow analysis using interest rate yield curve for the contract period.
-Fair value of option-based derivative financial instruments is obtained using the option pricing model.
+Fair value of option-based derivative financial instruments is obtained using the option pricing model. - v.
+The fair value of other financial assets and liabilities is determined using discounted cash flow analysis, the interest rate and discount rate are selected with reference to those of similar financial instruments. - b.
+Fair value of financial instruments measured at amortized cost - The carrying amount of the Group's financial assets and liabilities measured at amortized cost approximate their fair value. - c.
+Fair value measurements recognized in the consolidated statement of financial position

-(Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)
+Notes to Consolidated Financial Statements (Continued) (Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)